Beulich

-Beulich is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde, a kind of collective municipality – in the Rhein-Hunsrück-Kreis (district) in Rhineland-Palatinate, Germany.
+Beulich (/de/) is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde, a kind of collective municipality – in the Rhein-Hunsrück-Kreis (district) in Rhineland-Palatinate, Germany.
 It belongs to the Verbandsgemeinde Hunsrück-Mittelrhein, whose seat is in Emmelshausen.

 Geography

 Location

 The municipality lies on a high ridge in the northeast Hunsrück between the Ehrbach and Baybach valleys.
 It has an area of 1,310 ha and an elevation of 310 m above sea level.

 Neighbouring municipalities

 Beulich's neighbours are Morshausen, Mermuth and Gondershausen.

 History

 In 1212, the church at Buliche had its first documentary mention.
 Beulich formed together with Morshausen a Vogtei, which was held in fief by the Lords of Boos von Waldeck.
 In the 14th century, there was a change in the feudal overlordship when it passed from the Counts of Sayn to the Electorate of Trier.
 In the 15th century, further feudal landholders cropped up alongside the family Boos von Waldeck.
 Beginning in 1794, Beulich lay under French rule.
 In 1815 it was assigned to the Kingdom of Prussia at the Congress of Vienna.
 Since 1946, it has been part of the then newly founded state of Rhineland-Palatinate.
 Flurbereinigung was undertaken between 1964 and 1967.